asimihsan/notes/[course] social network analysis - 2012 - 001.md

 	-	Giant component (Wikipedia)
 		-	For n nodes, p = 1 / n, size of giant component is likely to be proportional to n^(2/3).

+-	Week 3
+	-	**The Social Organization of Conspiracy - Illegal Networks in the Heavy Electrical Equipment Industry (Baker / Faulkner)**
+		-	Price fixing.
+		-	Conclusion: maximise concealment rather than efficiency.
+		-	In switchgear "phase of the moon" price scheduling, i.e. decentralized.
+Product standardized, flow of orders predictable, easy to synchronize price fixing.
+Not true of more complex products like turbines.
+		-	In transformers also decentralized price fixing.
+		-	In turbines very lumpy market, low volume, non-standardized.
+High information processing requirements for conspirators.
+		-	Industrial organization economics examines effects of market system imperfections on behaviour of producers, and how producers satisfy society's economic needs.
+			-	Collusion likely in certain industry structures; few sellers, high seller concentration, homogenous products.
+			-	Number of two-way flows is N(N-1)/2, so fewer sellers => easier to coordinate.
+			-	Treat the internals of the conspiracy as a black box.
+		-	Organizational crime examines individuals as agents, representing their organization and themselves.
+			-	Makes many simplifications about conspirator social organization, almost a black box as well.
+		-	Expect *sparse, decentralized networks* if secrecy is only factor.
+But also need to communicate efficiently.
+		-	Small group research applies here: more routine tasks are more efficiently performed in centralized structures, more complex tasks in decentralized structures.
+		-	Organizational theorists have similar conclusions - more information-processing requires more decentralization.
+		-	Concealment vs. coordination.
+		-	Centrality: more central => can get better illegal deals for your company, but also mean more personal culpability.
+		-	Executives can delegate so can afford to be less central, hence predict less likely to get fined or prosectured.
+		-	Degree => legal culpability, where betweenness and closensess amounts to hearsay.
+		-	Undirected graph of Senate testimony where witnesses mention someone else.
+Also measure organizational rank.
+		-	Freeman's three point centrality measures used.
+Also could have used Bonacich's measures of sociometric status (Bonacich 1972) and influence (Bonacich 1987), Coleman's measure of power (Coleman 1973), Burt's measure of prestige (1980).
+		-	Also Stephenson and Zelen (1989)'s measure of point centrality where shortest paths are deliberately avoided.
+		-	Graph density => observed number of edges as percentage of maximum possible.
+		-	p849, figure 2: decentralized and centralized networks.
+		-	Graph centralization => ratio of centrality of most central point to maxmium possible centrality.
+		-	Results.
+		-	Turbines (recall, most information processing) had highest density and most centralization, contradicting small group and organizational theory.
+		-	Network decentralization did not protect against successful prosection; in turbine network less likely to be found guilty.
+		-	Top executives in decentralized conspiracies able to shield themselves from prosection, but when found guilty had larger fines.
+		-	Top executives in centralized conspiracies could not shield themselves, but when found guilty had smaller fines.
+		-	Middle managers more vulnerable than junior managers.
+		-	Degree centrality increases vulnerability.
+Not betweenness or closeness.
+However, degree does not affect penalities.
+		-	In centralized networks, e.g. turbines, small connected core and large periphery.
+Core dominated by top executives, who need to be hands on.
+Hence lower conviction rate but more top executives found guilty.
+	-	**Network Structure and Information Advantage (Aral / Alstyne)**
+		-	How and why social structure affects economic outcomes.
+		-	Burt (1992) shows that structurally diverse networks (low in cohesion and structural equivalence) are more successful in e.g. wages, promotion, job placement, creativity (Burt 2004a).
+Other studies show similar.
+More novel information.
+			-	See p11 figure 1 for diagram of cohesion and structural equivalence.
+			-	p12 => sructural equivalence of two actors is Euclidean distance of their contact vectors.
+		-	Conclusion: total amount and diversity of novel information increases at decreasing rate with network size and network diversity.
+		-	Weak ties to other parts of network important source of inormation (Granovetter 1973: 1371).
+Get redudant information from well connected local network (Burt 1992).
+		-	Burt (2004b): "creativity is an import-export game, not a creation game".
+		-	Do diverse networks actually provide access to more novel information?
+No.
+			-	Less diverse, stronger connected links have less novel information but higher bandwidth, so maybe more information.
+			-	Nodes aware of more redundant information in local network so they adjust their transmission to avoid redundancy.
+		-	Even with new information does productivity necessarily rise?
+No.
+		-	p19, vector space model of communication content.
+Emails categorized into set of topic vectors, individuals' email's diversity is variance of topic vectors.
+		-	Results.
+		-	Total and diversity of novel information increasing with node's network size and network diversity, but marginal increase decreses with network size.

 ## Assignment notes

 ## General notes